vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 #### Task 1: Create a test IoT Edge device

-1. If necessary, log in to your Azure portal using your Azure account credentials.
+1. Switch to the browser window containing your Azure portal.

+    If necessary, log in to your Azure portal using your Azure account credentials.
 If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this lab.

 1. On the Azure portal menu, click **Dashboard**.

 1. On your Resource group tile, to open your IoT hub, click **iot-az220-training-{your-id}**.

-1. On the left hand navigation menu, under **Security settings**, click **Shared access policies**.
+1. On the left side navigation menu, under **Security settings**, click **Shared access policies**.

 1. In the list of policies, click **iothubowner**.